-If you’re looking to calculate your dog’s age in human years more accurately, you can use a new formula created by researchers at the University of California San Diego School of Medicine.
+So, if you’re asking – “How old is my dog in human years?” – you can use a new formula created by researchers at the University of California San Diego School of Medicine.

-For an easier (and also accurate) way to estimate your dog’s age, you can follow this methodology for small, medium, and large dogs under 100 lbs.
+Another way to estimate your dog’s age is by following this methodology from the American Veterinary Medical Association (AVMA) for small, medium, and large dogs under 100 lbs:

 - The first year of a dog’s life is equal to 15 human years.

 - The second year of a dog’s life is equal to about nine human years.

 - Each additional year is equal to about four or five human years.

 This methodology takes into account that not all dog breeds age the same way.
 In general, larger dogs tend to have shorter lifespans than smaller dogs, so while a seven-year-old Great Dane might be considered a senior dog, the same isn’t necessarily true for a seven-year-old Chihuahua.